-The Payments Council’s cash services group (CSG) acts as a focal point for the provision of strategic direction on co-operative (non-commercial) issues for cash as a component of the UK Money Transmission and Payments Industry.
-It also acts as the cash industry lobby group on all aspects other than those relating to Scottish notes and Northern Irish notes and coins.
+Cash Services acts as a focal point for the provision of strategic direction on co-operative (non-commercial) issues for cash as a component of the UK Money Transmission and Payments Industry.
+It also acts as the cash industry interest group on all aspects other than those relating to Scottish notes and Northern Irish notes and coins.

 The cash sector understands the reliance that people have on cash.
-Sound plans and a Code of Conduct are in place to sustain an adequately convenient cash system, for people and businesses, even during a serious pandemic.
-A serious pandemic could be difficult for everybody; the cash sector should be an asset, not a liability, at such a time.
+Sound plans and a UK Pandemic Code of Conduct are in place to sustain an adequately convenient cash system, for people and businesses, even during a serious pandemic.

-The notes division of the Bank of England issues banknotes for use in England and Wales, as well as having certain responsibilities regarding the circulation of banknotes in Scotland and Northern Ireland.
-The Payments Council's cash services group supports the circulation of banknotes and coins through its work on operations, contingency management and strategy.
+The Notes Directorate of the Bank of England issues banknotes for use in England and Wales, as well as having certain responsibilities regarding the circulation of banknotes in Scotland and Northern Ireland.
+The Cash Services group supports the circulation of banknotes and coins through its work on operations, contingency management and strategy.

 British Security Industry Association (BSIA)

 The BSIA represents the interests of the UK's Cash in Transit companies.
-There are several areas of mutual interest for discussion with the Payments Council cash services group.
+There are several areas of mutual interest for discussion with Cash Services.